Olacdy/YouTube_Video_Downloader/README.md

 #### Use Example

-When users open the application, they see a window, where they need to insert YouTube video link:
+When users open the application, they see a window, where they need to insert a YouTube video link:

 ![1](https://user-images.githubusercontent.com/1499751/120834624-f1924680-c56b-11eb-8030-b303cfc6ae28.PNG)

-After pressing ***"Find Video"*** button another window will pup up, where title and thumbnail will show up after loading all video streams:
+After pressing ***"Find Video"*** button another window will pop up, where the title and thumbnail will show up after loading all video streams:

 ![2](https://user-images.githubusercontent.com/1499751/120835613-38347080-c56d-11eb-9397-0083b3e3de14.PNG)

 ![3](https://user-images.githubusercontent.com/1499751/120834908-52218380-c56c-11eb-9b1a-100386f74e8a.PNG)

-In combo box next to thumbnail users can choose stream that is defined by format, quality and size:
+In combo box next to thumbnail users can choose a stream that is defined by format, quality, and size:

 ![4](https://user-images.githubusercontent.com/1499751/120835651-43879c00-c56d-11eb-9cd8-fb92d15bc9b4.PNG)

-After clicking on one of the items in combo box list, the download will begin, on Windows 10 end of download will be notified with toast:
+After clicking on one of the items in the combo box list, the download will begin, on Windows 10 end of download will be notified with a toast:

 ![5](https://user-images.githubusercontent.com/1499751/120835251-be9c8280-c56c-11eb-8611-588a4c225847.PNG)